-In 1917, Pierce County donated adjoining lands to the U.S. Army for the construction of Camp Lewis, until recently known as Ft.
+In 1917, Pierce County donated adjoining lands to the U.S. Army for the construction of Camp Lewis, which is known today as Ft.
 Lewis.
 The Army's need for housing was a major factor in the development of Tillicum.
 In fact, housing was at such a premium during both world wars that people lived in tents covered with tar paper.

 Thornewood Castle is located at the north end of Tillicum.
 Built in 1908 by Chester A. Thorne as a single-family residence, Thornewood Castle is 27,000 square feet in size with 54 rooms, 22 bedrooms, and 22 baths designed in the Gothic Tudor style.
-The mansion is the only one of its kind on the West Coast.
-Its construction took place from 1908 to 1911.
-The structure is built of concrete and steel with a brick exterior and oak paneling, an oak staircase, and stained glass interior finishings which were imported from a 15th-century English mansion.
+The castle is the only one of its kind on the West Coast.
+The construction of the castle took place from 1908 to 1911.
+The castle is built of concrete and steel with a brick exterior and oak paneling, an oak staircase, and stained glass interior finishings which were imported from a 15th-century English mansion.
 Other interior furnishings were imported and previously owned by an English duke.
 Thornewood has been restored as a country inn and is privately owned and operated as a bed and breakfast and venue for weddings and other events.